(Publicists and News Media may click here for a downloadable bio-sketch with photo.)

 I have spent my entire professional life writing.
-Beginning fresh out of college as a technical writer for IBM, I moved quickly into journalism in January of 1970, just in time for the first Earth Day.
+Beginning fresh out of college as a technical writer for IBM, I moved quickly into journalism in January 1970, just in time for the first Earth Day.
 My two all-time favorite full-time jobs were as science writer for the Cornell University News Bureau, where my beat included everything from astronomy to veterinary medicine, and staff reporter in the Science News department of The New York Times, covering psychology and psychiatry.
-My most unforgettable assignment at the Times required me to live 25 days as a research subject in a “chronophysiology” laboratory, where the boarded-up windows and specially trained technicians kept me from knowing whether it was day outside or night.
+My most unforgettable assignment for the Times required me to live twenty-five days as a research subject in a “chronophysiology” laboratory at Montefiore Hospital, where the boarded-up windows and specially trained technicians kept me from knowing whether it was day outside or night.

-I was born in 1947 in the Bronx, right near the Bronx Zoo and the New York Botanical Garden, so that I could walk to either by myself from an early age.
+I was born June 15, 1947 and grew up right near the Bronx Zoo and the New York Botanical Garden, so that I could walk to either by myself from an early age.
 My best academic credential is undoubtedly my diploma from the Bronx High School of Science (class of 1964).
-My home life, too, provided excellent career preparation, since my mother had trained as a chemist, and no one in my family thought it odd or unusual for a girl to be interested in science.
+My home life provided excellent career preparation, since my mother had trained as a chemist, and no one in my family thought it odd or unusual for a girl to be interested in science.
 Both my parents loved to read, convincing me by their behavior that the best way to hold someone’s attention was with a book.

-The publication of Longitude in 1995 – and its unexpected success – transformed me into a full-time author of books.
+The publication of Longitude in 1995—and its unexpected success—turned me into a fulltime author of books.
 I greatly enjoy the more in-depth research required for book-length projects.
 Someone once said to me, “I would hate your job.
 It’s like writing one college term paper after another.”
-That’s exactly what it’s like, and exactly what I love best about it.
-People may have the impression that book tours and public appearances are the most exciting times in an author’s life.
-I certainly enjoy those events, and am flattered both by my publishers’ willingness to send me on tour and readers’ eagerness to come hear me.
-But writing is really about sitting alone in a room, and the highlights occur in that room, with no one else as witness, in the small moments of the day when the work goes well.
-I experienced some of the most memorable such moments during the years spent on Galileo’s Daughter, especially in winter, when the early morning hours (my best work time) were dark, and I could enter my office half-believing it was Suor Maria Celeste’s Convent of San Matteo in Arcetri.
+That’s exactly what it’s like, and also what I love about it.
+People may have the impression that book tours and public appearances are the highlights of an author’s life.
+I certainly enjoy those events, and am flattered both by my publishers’ willingness to send me on tour and readers’ eagerness to come meet me.
+But writing is really about sitting alone in a room, and the most exciting moments occur in that room, with no one else as witness, in the small moments of the day when the work is going well.

-In recent years I have very much enjoyed teaching science writing, first at the University of Chicago in 2006, and then at Mary Baldwin College in 2011.
-I’m looking forward to my next on-campus opportunity, coming up in 2013 at Smith College.
+In recent years I have very much enjoyed teaching science writing, first at the University of Chicago in 2006, at Mary Baldwin College in Staunton, Virginia, in 2011, and from 2013 to 2016 at Smith College in Northampton, Massachusetts as the Joan Lieman Jacobson Visiting Nonfiction Writer.